brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day4.md

 -   1.5 hrs - Started working on the intern doc to improve some tabs and add more information for new interns.
 -   1.0 hrs - Completed the Internship Admin tab as well as the sub tabs on docs.
 -   1.0 hrs - Attended Developer updates, Wordpress 6.9 Workshop.
 -   2.0 hrs - Working on the documents study curriculum.
+-   2.0 hrs - Continued updating tabs on the doc.

 ---
 ## How do you feel about today's progress?